alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_022_eng.md

 During the story, Babel torments Seiya and friends with flame balls, and from one animation drawing of that flame ball, we decided to create 6 transmitted light masks for multiple photography of 3 types of flame light.
 Besides the painted cel of the flame ball itself, 6 masks (laughs).
 Finishing sheet count exploded!
 We ran out of BL (black) paint for painting transmitted light masks and had to urgently send additional supplies from Japan.

-Furthermore, I proposed that when creating flame balls, naturally flame reflection would be needed, and we increasingly used overlaps from normal cels to reflection color-change cels within single cuts.
-Not just Babel who manipulates flame, but Seiya and friends receiving those techniques also had 2 color types of cels made for overlaps.
-Plus, **Cygnus**'s "cooling technique" color-change overlaps to protect from that heat were naturally done.
+Furthermore, I proposed that when creating flame balls, naturally flame reflection would be needed, and we increasingly used overlaps from normal cels to reflection colour-change cels within single cuts.
+Not just Babel who manipulates flame, but Seiya and friends receiving those techniques also had 2 colour types of cels made for overlaps.
+Plus, **Cygnus**'s "cooling technique" colour-change overlaps to protect from that heat were naturally done.
 Furthermore, Steel Saints' techniques appearing to rescue Seiya and friends all similarly did various things.

 With storyboards by this director who excels at battle direction, naturally animators put in effort.
 Animation sheet count naturally increased too (laughs).
 Thus, for one TV episode, it became work with terrifyingly excessive animation and finishing sheet counts.